aaccioly/openpgp-wkd-keys/README.md

 ### About Web Key Directory (WKD)

-A Web Key Directory (WKD) is a standardized way to publish and discover OpenPGP keys on websites, enabling GnuPG and other compatible tools to automatically find and download public keys.
+A Web Key Directory (WKD) is a standardised way to publish and discover OpenPGP keys on websites, enabling GnuPG and other compatible tools to automatically find and download public keys.
 This repository is structured according to the WKD specification.